-Online Child Exploitation is a growing issue, highlighted even more in recent months during the Covid-19 lockdown period.
+Online child exploitation is a growing issue, highlighted even more since the COVID-19 pandemic began.
 The internet and social media has become so important in our daily lives, as we socialise and work online.
 For children, the internet has become the new classroom and playground.
 Sadly, there are people out there that take advantage of this.
 The resources and information on this page aim to help you understand the way your children view the digital world.
 A world that, to them, is becoming more and more their reality.

 The COVID-19 pandemic has changed the fight against exploitation.
 Did you know a child could be recruited to a gang from hundreds of miles away?
 More and more often young people are being groomed remotely to carry out ‘jobs’ in their community, for their exploiters who live on the other side of the country.